timquinlan/nginxplus_dynamic_rewrites/README.md

 **Port 88:** acts as an upstream for the other servers to proxy_pass to.
 You won't interact with it directly.

 **Port 80:** uses an if statement before any content handling to evaluate if there is a rewrite entry in the keyvalue store, if there is it will rewrite the URI to the new value.
 I included this to show that it can be done with out any additional logic beyond what is available in  normal nginx directives.
-If one was to implement this, one would have to develop a method outside of NGINX to manage the keyvalue store entries, as this method simple executes a rewrite if there is an entry in the keyvalue store.
-Check the file "api_cmds" for the approriate POST and PATCH curl commands to do so.

     keyval_zone zone=rewrites:1m;